[Updated December 17, 2014]

 Mona Simpson is a novelist, essayist, and Professor of English at UCLA.
 She has published five novels: Anywhere But Here, The Lost Father, A Regular Guy, Off Keck Road, and My Hollywood.
 In a fascinating mirror of real life, all of Simpson’s novels take readers deep into the world of dysfunctional families.
 The Lost Father is said to be based on her own attempts to find her father, John Jandali, while A Regular Guy is believed to be loosely based on Steve Jobs and his relationship with daughter Lisa Brennan-Jobs (see below).
 Both Mona and her brother Steve are (were) to this day estranged from their biological father John Jandali.

 In early adulthood, Steve Jobs was still dating his childhood sweetheart, painter Chris Anne Brennan.
 Brennan gave birth to Lisa Brennan in 1978, but Jobs famously denied paternity, even swearing in court that he couldn’t be her father because he was sterile.
 But a court-ordered DNA test determined that he was indeed Lisa’s father, and the two later forged a strong relationship in her teens, when she moved to California and lived with Steve and his wife for a time.
 It’s rumored that the Apple “Lisa” computer was even named for her, having been released the same year that she was born, though Apple has denied this.
+Later, Jobs would tell biographer Walter Isaacson “Obviously, it was named for my daughter” however.
 Today, Lisa Brennan-Jobs (Facebook Page) is the second familial relation to Steve Jobs to have a literary proclivity.
 Lisa is an accomplished journalist, regularly being published in Vogue, O The Oprah Magazine, The Harvard Advocate, The Southwest Review, The Massachusetts Review, and more.
 It’s unknown what level of contact she has with other members of the Jobs family, but at least one member of her biological family tree has reached out to her — publicly.
 Take a look at this Facebook wall post from John Jandali, Jobs’ biological father, written directly to Lisa on July 30th of this year.
+The relationship between Lisa and her famous father was documented in the book The Bite in the Apple, which was written by her mother in 2012.